starman011/Revit_Custom_Api/README.md

 # Revit_Custom_Api
-This repository makes a simple, customisable pipe using Revit API
+This repository makes a simple, customisable changes to Revit, using Revit API

 Note: Please note it is not a standalone repo, it needs to get activated using prerequisites like: